Mactherobot/sdith-rust/sdith/README.md

 ## Feature flags

+The package provides several feature flags to configure the compilation.
+The default configuration is:

+`default = ["optimized"]`

+Categories
+- `category_one`: Use the 143-bit security level (default)
+- `category_three`: Use the 207-bit security level
+- `category_five`: Use the 272-bit security level

+Optimizations
+- `parallel`: Use parallel operations
+- `simd`: Use SIMD operations
+- `merkle_batching`: Use the base Merkle tree implementation
+- `optimized`: combination:
+- `blake3`: Use the Blake3 for hashing and XOF (only for the `category_one` category)

+Features
+- `mul_spec`: Use the multiplication in the spec implementation instead of the lookup implementation seeing a small performance decrease but probably constant time
+- `xof_blake3`: Use the Blake3 XOF implementation
+- `hash_blake3`: Use the Blake3 hash implementation

 ### Categories

 The protocol has three proposed instances which support different security levels.
 These are separated into three categories: